 We remember all too well what shutdown meant.
 Tasting rooms, bars, restaurants, cafes, salons, gyms, spas, yoga studios and other 'non-essential' businesses were singled out to make sacrifices to protect Oregonian's lives.
 But since reopening began on May 15, the evidence is overwhelming that these kinds of businesses, Governor Brown's "local shops and restaurants" are not contributing to the recent increase in COVID-19 cases in Oregon.

-In other words, while 1,132 of Oregon's 7,083 COVID-19 cases (16%) have come from large workplace outbreaks, not a single one of them has come from the businesses that were subject to Governor Brown's shutdown orders.
+In other words, while 1,289 of Oregon's 8,485 COVID-19 cases (15%) have come from large workplace outbreaks, not a single one of them has come directly from the businesses that were subject to Governor Brown's shutdown orders.

 And despite the fact that over 60% of the workplace outbreaks have come from food processing facilities, these businesses are still not subject to mandatory face covering rules.

-Prior to each of the major outbreaks at Pacific Seafoods in both Warrenton and Newport, the county health departments in Clatsop and Lincoln counties asked the
+Prior to each of the major outbreaks at Pacific Seafoods in both Warrenton and Newport, the county health departments in Clatsop and Lincoln counties respectively

-Oregon Health Authority for mandatory, continuous testing of Pacific Seafood workers and the request was denied.
-How many fewer cases of COVID would Oregon have if the OHA held food processors to
+asked the Oregon Health Authority for mandatory, continuous testing of Pacific Seafood workers and the request was denied.
+How many fewer cases of COVID would Oregon have if the OHA held food

 Worker conditions at food processors are notoriously horrendous.
 Workers are often forced to work when sick, and have attendance incentives.
 Most of these jobs are low wage and overwhelmingly performed by migrant workers and recent immigrants.